mongodb/docs/source/core/replication.rst

-- If you use MongoDB's authentication system to limit access to your infrastructure, ensure that you configure a :setting:`keyfile` on all nodes to permit authentication.
+- If you use MongoDB's authentication system to limit access to your infrastructure, ensure that you configure a :setting:`keyFile` on all nodes to permit authentication.

 .. seealso:: ":ref:`Replica Set Security <replica-set-security>`"